CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 module load hyperqueue
 ```

-Specify where on the file system the HyperQueue server should be placed.
+Next, we specify where HyperQueue places the server files.
-All `hq` commands respect this variable, so make sure it's set before you call any `hq` commands.
+All `hq` commands respect this variable, so we set before using any `hq` commands.
-The server location can also be placed using the command line flag `--server-dir "$PWD/.hq-server"`.
-If the server directory is not specified, it will default to the user's home directory.
+If a server directory is not specified, it will default to the user's home directory.
 In this case, one has to be careful not to mix up separate computations.
-For simple cases that fit inside one Slurm job, we recommend starting one server per job in some job-specific directory.
+We recommend starting one server per job in a job-specific directory for simple cases that fit inside one Slurm job.

 ```bash
 # Specify a location for the server